manyducksco/dolla/docs/signals.md

 ## ⚡ Reactive Updates with `Signals`

+> TODO: Rewrite in style matching other docs.

 Dolla sets out to solve the challenge of keeping your UI in sync with your data.
 All apps have state that changes at runtime, and your UI must update itself to stay in sync with that state as it changes.
 JavaScript frameworks all have their own ways of doing this, but there are two main ones; virtual DOM and signals.
 Dolla follows the Signals philosophy.

 [React](https://react.dev) and similar frameworks make use of a [virtual DOM](https://svelte.dev/blog/virtual-dom-is-pure-overhead), in which every state change causes a "diff" of the real DOM nodes on the page against a lightweight representation of what those nodes _should_ look like, followed by a "patch" where the minimal updates are performed to bring the DOM in line with the ideal virtual DOM.